ClickHouse/ClickHouse/website/blog/en/2020/the-clickhouse-community.md

 * Ensure that ClickHouse would continue to evolve by creating a community to nurture it.
 * Motivate developers to contribute to and use ClickHouse due to the open source “cool” factor.
 * Improve ClickHouse quality by making the code public.
 Nobody wants their name visible on bad code. ;-)
-* Showcase Yandex innovation to a worldwide audience
+* Showcase Yandex innovation to a worldwide audience.

 Alexey and the development team moved ClickHouse code to a Github repo under the Yandex organization and began issuing community builds as well as accepting external contributions.
 They simultaneously began regular meetups to popularize ClickHouse and build a community around it.
 The result was a burst of adoption across multiple regions of the globe.